 Grouting the tile is done exactly the same as for any other ceramic tile installation.

 Adhesive tile mats are very well-suited for DIY installation.
 In fact, they are better suited for DIYers than for pros, who generally avoid this product due to concerns about call-backs to repair failed tile jobs.

 Top Brands of Adhesive Tile Mat

-The adhesive mats best suited for backsplash use will be labeled in indicate that they are waterproof.
+The adhesive mats best suited for backsplash use will be labeled to indicate that they are waterproof.
 There are three well-known manufactures of adhesive tile mat:

 - Bondera: Starting in 2009, W.R.
 Grace's Bondera was the first major tile mat to hit the consumer market.
 It is available from online retailers, as well as Home Depot stores.
 Both 12- and 16-inch wide rolls are available, which are ideal for backsplash application.

 - MusselBound: U.S.-made MusselBound is Lowe's current adhesive tile mat.
 It is also available from online retailers.
 The product is sold in 12-inch-wide rolls.

 - SimpleMat: Produced by Custom Building Products and distributed through Home Depot stores, SimpleMat is a raised adhesive mat that allows you to press the tile in, much as you would do with mortar.
 SimpleMat is sold in 9-inch wide rolls.